-BP boss resigns amid review of 'personal relationships'
+BP boss resigns amid review of personal relationships

 At the time, the company said Mr Looney disclosed "a small number of historical relationships with colleagues prior to becoming CEO" and it found no breach of company conduct.

-The board said it had received similar allegations "recently" and launched an investigation.
+The board said it had received similar allegations "recently", prompting another review.